wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_organization_tutorial.md

     ![General tab of GCP options menu](./images/go-choose-folder/win/006-general-tab-changed.png)

-To verify the existence and accessibility of your Collection proceed to [How Do I Find Collections I Created or Own?](#how-do-i-find-collections-i-created-or-own)
+To verify the existence and accessibility of your Collection proceed to [How Do I Find Guest Collections I Created or Own?](#how-do-i-find-guest-collections-i-created-or-own)

 [Return to the top](#globus-tutorials-for-uab-research-organizations).